 - Every cheque you write, as well as every monthly withdrawal from your bank account

-- If you don’t know where all your money goes, write down for a week every time you spend money and then at the end of the week look and see where you spend your money.
+- If you don’t know where all your money goes, write it down for a week every time you spend money and then at the end of the week, look and see where you spend your money.

 - Use a calendar to remind you about when bills are due, monthly payments, birthdays, and anniversaries too (maybe reminders before those last two about when to buy presents)